llcjr/dsa-compprog-self-study/CS-32-lecnotes/lec3-4.md

 	- $head \leftarrow deref(head.next)$
 	- return $val$

 Note that dereferencing $NULL$ will most likely lead to an error/segfault.
 One can instead use a "null node" or have the stack define placeholder values for `head` when it's empty.
+It's also trivial to show that all the operations in both implementations have $O(1)$ running time

 ### Pros and Cons
 Capacity: Linked list allows for allocating of endless nodes, while array maintains a limit for the number of elements